e-c-k-e-r/vall-e/docs/config.md

 For the most part, when using `prodigyopt`, the only dials to care about is `batch_size` and `gradient_accumulation_step`.

+For knowledge distillation, its corresponding hyperparameters live here, rather than alongside a given model's configuration.

 ## `Evaluation`

 This class governs the behavior during the evaluation / validation pass during training.